nyingimaina/auto_dial/README.md

 ### 7. Registering Concrete Types (Without an Interface)

-Sometimes you might have a class that doesn't implement an interface but still needs to be registered in the DI container. `auto_dial` can register these directly as long as they are decorated with `[ServiceLifetime]`.
+Sometimes you might have a class that doesn't implement an interface but still needs to be registered in the DI container. `auto_dial` can register these directly as long as they are decorated with `[ServiceLifetime]` or match a convention.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;